Tim-Brooks/Precipice/README.md

 2. Continue to add documentation.
 This includes Javadoc, examples, and discussion of architecture.
 3. Improved metrics.
 Currently metrics are pretty basic and only include counts.
 Some sense of latency seems to make sense.
-4. Improved performance of submitting to the DefaultService.
+4. Improved performance of submitting to the defautl services.

 ## License